Updated: Sep 21

 The best time to visit the Blue Lagoon

-The Blue Lagoon is one of the most visited Iceland attractions so you will need to book in advance.
-There may be some last-minute tickets but they will likely be at more unpopular times and a higher price.
+The Blue Lagoon is one of the most visited places in Iceland so you will need to book in advance.
+There may be some last-minute tickets but they will likely be at more unpopular times and at a higher price.
 As such we definitely recommend being a little structured about this part of your trip.

 There are time slots for entry into the lagoon but once in you can stay as long as you like.
-Because of this it is much busier in the afternoons.
+Because of this, it's much busier in the afternoons.
 So if you would like a quieter visit then you should book an early morning ticket.
 Having said that the geothermal spa pools are spacious and there is a cap on visitor numbers.
 This means that they never feel crowded and there is a pervasive sense of calm.

 The Comfort ticket price is in the region of $90 US give or take.
 This includes entry into the spa with a complimentary towel and silica mud mask.
 The ticket also includes a drink of your choice from the pool bar.

 Premium tickets include all of the above along with a second mask of your choice.
 If you are making a dinner reservation then the Premium ticket treats you to a complimentary glass of sparkling wine too.
 This ticket costs in the region of $110 US depending on the season.

 The final option in the Retreat Spa entry is priced at around $600 US.
 For those who are looking for all-out luxury, this ticket allows access to the exclusive Retreat Spa with special spa treatments and dining options.

 If you would like to make a day of your visit to the Blue Lagoon there are two excellent restaurants.
 The Lava Restaurant offers fine dining in stunning surroundings.
 The building is actually built into the lava cliff and floor-to-ceiling windows offer views across the pools.